The Vocal Artistry of

 About Juliet-A Voice That Captivates

-Juliet Ewing is a celebrated jazz vocalist known for her ability to seamlessly blend the worlds of jazz and cabaret with a rare finesse.
 Juliet regularly performs as a soloist or with her trio “The Juliet Set” in and around NYC in jazz clubs and private events.
 Her performances are marked by a golden voice that resonates with warmth and clarity, captivating audiences with every note.
 Praised for her impeccable phrasing and dramatic skill, Juliet brings a storyteller’s touch to each song, breathing new life into jazz standards and timeless classics.
 Whether delivering a playful rendition of “One Note Samba” or an emotionally charged “The Man I Love,” she connects deeply with her listeners, leaving an indelible impression.
-Juliet’s artistry is a testament to her extensive experience on Broadway stages and European tours, making her a distinctive voice in the world of jazz.
+Juliet’s artistry is a testament to her extensive experience on Broadway stages and European tours, making her a distinctive voice as a Songbook interpreter..

 Sign Up for Updates